turingschool-projects/lookingfor/README.md

 ### Application Monitoring

+##### Slack Error Reporting
+For those collaborators from Turing, all production errors can be found in real time on the #lookingfor-errors channel in Slack.

+##### General Monitoring
 LookingFor uses [New Relic](http://newrelic.com/).
-New Relic is also accessible in development at the localhost:300/newrelic endpoint.
+New Relic is also accessible in development at [localhost:3000/newrelic](http://localhost:3000/newrelic)

 In order to access the account for LookingFor, you will need to ask one of the maintainers to invite you via e-mail.
 New Relic is already set up with Heroku, so this is all you need to access the production data.